 It is the City's policy to coordinate community development activities among its agencies.
 Typically, these opportunities arise along with a common interest in a particular neighborhood, issue or population.
-The Mayor's Office of Housing and Community Development, OCII (Successor to the Redevelopment Agency), Office of Economic and Workforce Development, DCYF, HSA, DOSW, and DAAS confer regularly with each other on subjects such as applicant capacity and community needs.
+MOHCD, OCII (Successor to the Redevelopment Agency), OEWD, DCYF, HSA, DOSW, and DAAS confer regularly with each other on subjects such as applicant capacity and community needs.